 There are three tiers of certification/accreditation for Floor Flow*:

 Tier 1 - Flowtégé: All certified Level 1 instructors are Flowtégés.
-Flowtégés are invited to private teacher development retreats, and are eligible to take the Level 2 training.
+Flowtégés are invited to private teacher development retreats such as the Floor Flow teachers Gathering and are eligible to take the Level 2 training.

-Tier 2 - Flowtégé+: In order to become a Flowtégé+, you must pass both the Level 1 and Level 2 Floor Flow Teacher Trainings Tests.
-The Level two training is slated to begin summer 2018.
+Tier 2 - Flowtégé+: To become a Flowtégé+, you must pass both the Level 1 and Level 2 Floor Flow Teacher Training tests.
+The Level two training is slated to begin August 2019.